Guide for guardians changing a child's name

 Publish the order to show cause for change of name (if required)

-Generally, you must publish the Order to Show Cause—Change of Name (form NC-120) in a newspaper of general circulation once a week for 4 weeks in a row.
-Your court most likely has a list of newspapers that are approved for publishing legal notices.
+- Generally, you must publish the Order to Show Cause (form NC-120) in the newspaper you wrote on your form once a week for 4 weeks in a row.

-If the child is in the State Witness Program or address confidentiality program, you may not need to publish the Order to Show Cause.
-You can find out more in Information Sheet for Name Change Proceedings Under Address Confidentiality Program (Safe at Home) (form NC-400-INFO).
-If you are not sure what to do, talk to a lawyer or your court's Self-Help Center.
+📌 Remember that if the child is in the State Witness Program or address confidentiality program, you may not need to publish the Order to Show Cause.
+Find out more in Information Sheet for Name Change Proceedings Under Address Confidentiality Program (Safe at Home) (form NC-400-INFO).
+If you are not sure what to do, talk to a lawyer or your court's self-help center.

 -